dockersamples/sample-app-template/README.md

-## How to use this Docker Guides template
+## 🎯 How to Use This Docker Guides Template

 👉 Quickly get started with this template to develop sample applications and follow the Docker guide on Docker Docs.
 Here's how: